andpower/TikTok-Downloader--GUI/README.md

    you want to download.

    Short links from `vm.tiktok.com` or `vt.tiktok.com` are resolved automatically, so you can paste those URLs directly.
+Direct CDN links that include a `__vid` query parameter are also supported.

 Example request: